vinta/albedo/README.md

 Albedo
 ======

-A simple Recommender System for discovering GitHub repos you might like.
+A recommender system for discovering GitHub repos you might like.

 **Albedo** is a fictional character in Dan Simmons's [Hyperion Cantos](https://en.wikipedia.org/wiki/Hyperion_Cantos) series.
 Councilor Albedo is the TechnoCore's AI Advisor to the Hegemony of Man.